csiebler/csiebler.github.io/content/posts/deploying-deepseek-r1-azure-machine-learning.md

 }
 ```

-We can also use the OpenAI SDK to perform streaming:
+Works!
+Lastly, we can also use the OpenAI SDK to perform streaming:

 ```python
 from openai import OpenAI